stacks-network/docs/README.md

     <td>Users who make use of applications built on the Blockstack platform.
 These users have a Blockstack identity and typically use the Blockstack Browser at some point.</td>
   </tr>
   <tr>
-    <th>Dapp developers or DApp miners</th>
+    <th>Dapp developers</th>
-    <td>Users who develop applications on the Blockstack platform.
-These users may be application miners but are not always.
-Special content exists for developers that are also miners.</td>
+    <td>Users who develop applications on the Blockstack platform.</td>
   </tr>
   <tr>
     <th>Hub Providers</th>
     <td>Users who sell or maintain a Gai services are hub providers.
-They may also be application miners but need not be.
 These users may be more devops user types as opposed to developers.</td>
   </tr>
   <tr>
     <th>Core service programmers</th>
-    <td>These are users that provide Blockstack CORE servers or who write Clarity contracts.
+    <td>These are users that run Stacks node or who write Clarity contracts.
 These are also users who build wallets or explorers into the Blockstack platform.</td>
   </tr>
 </table>